ZMcGroarty/Academic-Advising/pages/home.md

 title: Home
 permalink: /
 layout: home2
-description: >-
-  Unlike other colleges where pre-law is offered as a major,
+description: 'Unlike other colleges where pre-law is offered as a major,'
-keywords: 'law school'
+keywords: law school
 published: true
 feature: true
 feature-title: Your Path to Law School Begins Here
 feature-image: null
 feature-body: >-
   Unlike other colleges where pre-law is offered as a major, our students take advantage of unparalleled advising, professional development and extracurricular offerings designed to help chart a path to law school that works for them.
 ---
+## What do Pre-Law Students Major In?
+Law Schools do not favor any particular major, but rather, look for students with a breadth of learning and excellent academic skills — especially critical thinking, analytical reading comprehension, and argumentative writing.
+All departments and programs in the College of Liberal Arts excel in teaching these skills, which are integral to performing optimally on the LSAT exam — the most crucial factor in law school admissions.

 Pre-law students in the College of Liberal Arts may select any of our 35 majors as their plan of study, and many opt to enhance their undergraduate career with a second major or a minor.
 This flexibility to build an impressive and eclectic undergraduate résumé in the humanities, social sciences — and beyond — can make all the difference in the law school application process.

-Law Schools do not favor any particular major, but rather, look for students with a breadth of learning and excellent academic skills — especially critical thinking, analytical reading comprehension, and argumentative writing.
-All departments and programs in the College of Liberal Arts excel in teaching these skills, which are integral to performing optimally on the LSAT exam — the most crucial factor in law school admissions.

 <div class="row row-wide">
   <div class="col s1 m6 l6">{% include cards/card2-basic.html